6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 Cappadocia’s Fairy Chimneys

-Perhaps Cappadocia’s most unique geological features are the whymsical “fairy chimneys” – formed when harder rock above the tufa prevents erosion on the top but not the sides.
+Perhaps Cappadocia’s most unique geological features are the whimsical “fairy chimneys” – formed when harder rock above the tufa prevents erosion on the top but not the sides.
 Eventually, the cap falls off leaving the rest of the chimney to erode.

-Throughout Cappadocia’s turbulent history of Christianity, the area was subjected to frequent raids.
-Churches were carved into the rock for camouflage and the oldest of the churches seen today in Cappadocia likely date as far back as the 6th century.
+Churches were carved into the rock for camouflage and the oldest of these churches seen today in Cappadocia date as far back as the 6th century.

 Home base to explore – Goreme, Cappadocia